Betamethasone Dipropionate (bay-ta-METH-a-sone dye-PROE-pee-oh-nate), Calcipotriene (kal-si-poe-TRYE-een)

 - Do not use this medicine for a skin problem that has not been checked by your doctor.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.

 - If your symptoms do not improve or if they get worse, call your doctor.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.Other tests may also be needed to check for side effects.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

-- Increased thirst, loss of appetite, weakness, nausea, or vomiting.
+- Loss of appetite, stomach pain, constipation, weakness, nausea, vomiting

 If you notice these less serious side effects, talk with your doctor: